benhammondmusic/tanks/tanks/README.md

 ## Tech:

     - HTML
-    - CSS / BOOTSTRAP
+    - CSS / Bootstrap
     - JavaScript / jQuery
-    - HTML Canvas
+    - HTML Canvas / jCanvas

 ## Approach:

 As a kid Tank Wars was an early favorite, and the simple yet compelling game play seemed perfect for my first JS project.
-Some initial googling of simple games introduced me to HTML Canvas as a well supported, well documented way to draw shapes and lines in the browser.
+Some initial googling of simple games introduced me to HTML Canvas as a well supported, thoroughly documented way to draw shapes and lines in the browser.
 It was important for me to get started quickly with a simple version, while also having the ability to make the game more complex and detailed if time allowed.

 ## Challenges: